-NOTE:
+NOTES:

-- (1) Flows MTA11- MTA12 are optional in some cases, please reference the Security Specification [5]. - (2) SNMPv3 entity (FQDN) MUST be resolved to an IP address anywhere during flows MTA-5 to MTA12. - (3) If an IP address is provided in the Additional information field of the DNS-SRV response (MTA6), MTA MAY use the same and skip the flows MTA7 and MTA8. - (4) If the MTA has valid provisioning application server ticket saved in NVRAM, then it MUST skip the flows MTA5 to MTA12 in successive MTA resets (flows MTA1 to MTA25).
+- (1) Flows MTA11-MTA12 are optional in some cases, please reference the Security Specification [5]. - (2) SNMPv3 entity (FQDN) MUST be resolved to an IP address anywhere during flows MTA-5 to MTA12. - (3) If an IP address is provided in the Additional information field of the DNS-SRV response (MTA6), MTA MAY use the same and skip the flows MTA7 and MTA8. - (4) If the MTA has valid provisioning application server ticket saved in NVRAM, then it MUST skip the flows MTA5 to MTA12 in successive MTA resets (flows MTA1 to MTA25).

-MTA11 TGS Request If MTA obtained TGT in MTA10, the TGS Request message is sent to the MSO KDC.
-MTA11 occurs, it MUST occur after MTA10 completion MTA12 TGS Reply The TGS Reply message is received from the MSO KDC.
-MTA12 MUST occur after MTA11 completion MTA1 MTA13 AP Request The AP Request message is sent to the Provisioning Server to request the keying information for SNMPv3.
+TGS Request If MTA obtained TGT in MTA10, the TGS Request message is sent to the MSO KDC.
+MTA11 occurs, it MUST occur after MTA10 completion - MTA12 TGS Reply The TGS Reply message is received from the MSO KDC.
+MTA12 MUST occur after MTA11 completion MTA1

+Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST Proceed to here if this step fails MTA13 AP Request The AP Request message is sent to the Provisioning Server to request the keying information for SNMPv3.
+Before concluding the step failure, MTA MUST perform back-off retry procedure as per the MIB content pktcMtaDevProvUnsolicitedKeyNomTimeout, pktcMtaDevProvUnsolicitedKeyMaxTimeout and pktcMtaDevProvUnsolicitedKeyMaxRetries.
+For more information refer to PacketCable Security Specification [5] and MTA MIB Specification [2].
 MTA13 MUST occur after MTA12 or MTA 10 completion MTA1 MTA14 AP Reply The AP Reply message is received from the Provisioning Server containing the keying information for SNMPv3.
 NOTE: The SNMPv3 keys must be established before the next step using the information in the AP Reply.
-MTA14 MUST occur after MTA13 completion MTA1 MTA15 SNMP Inform The client device MTA component sends the PROV_SNMP_ENTITY a SNMPv3 INFORM requesting enrollment.
-The receipt of the inform is acknowledged by the response message as defined in RFC 2574 [18].
-The FQDN of this PROV_SNMP_ENTITY is contained in the PacketCable DHCP offer message.
-The inform MUST contain a "PktcMtaDevProvisioningEnrollment object as defined in [2].
+MTA14 MUST occur after MTA13 completion MTA1 MTA15 SNMP Enrollment INFORM The MTA MUST send an SNMPv3 Enrollment INFORM to the PROV_SNMP_ENTITY (specified in the DHCP option 122 sub-option 3).
+The SNMP INFORM MUST contain a "PktcMtaDevProvisioningEnrollment object as defined in [2].
+The PROV_SNMP_ENTITY notifies the Provisioning Application that the MTA has entered the management domain.
 MTA15 MUST occur after MTA14 completion If failure per SNMP protocol return to MTA1.
-SNMP server MUST send response to SNMP- INFORM.
-Please refer to the "PktcMtaDevProvisioningEnrollment" object in the MTA MIB [2] for a detailed description of these data values.
-The PROV_SNMP_ENTITY notifies the PROV_APP that the MTA has entered the management domain.

-NOTE: The provisioning server can reset the MTA at this point in the flows.
-The MTA is part of the security domain and MUST respond to management requests, the SNMP INFORM of MTA15 is the indicator, see section 5.4.1.2.
+SNMP server MUST send response to SNMP- INFORM. security The provisioning server can reset the MTA at this point in the domain and MUST respond to management requests, the SN r, see section 5.4.1.2.
+MTA16 SNMPv3 GET Request (Optional) If any additional MTA device capabilities are needed by the PROV_APP, the PROV_APP requests these from the MTA via SNMPv3 Get Requests.
+This is done by having the PROV_APP send the PROV_SNMP_ENTITY a "get request" MTA16 is optional, can occur after MTA15 completion N/A Iterative: The PROV_SNMP_ENTITY sends the MTA one or more SNMPv3 GET requests to obtain any needed MTA capability information.
+The Provisioning Application may use a GETBulk request to obtain several pieces of information in a single message.